 Four French generals were wounded, Merle, Foy, Simon and Maucune, with General Graindorge killed.

 Follow-up to the Battle of Busaco and the Lines of Torres Vedras:

-Continuing his retreat, Lord Wellington withdrew the British and Portuguese Army into Lisbon, behind the Lines of Torres Vedras.
+Once it became clear that Massena would be able to march around his left flank, Wellington promptly continued his retreat, withdrawing his British and Portuguese Army into Lisbon, behind the Lines of Torres Vedras.

-The French were taken by surprise by the fortifications.
-With no prospect of a successful attack on the Lines of Torres Vedras and reluctant to withdraw, Massena allowed his army to starve, until 6th March 1811, when the French “Army of Portugal” began its retreat.
+The French were taken by surprise by the Torres Vedras fortifications.
+With no prospect of a successful attack on the Lines of Torres Vedras and reluctant to withdraw, Massena allowed his troops to starve, until 6th March 1811, when the French “Army of Portugal” began its retreat.
 Massena reached Spain with his army in ruins.
 The French did not invade Portugal again.

 Anecdotes and traditions from the Battle of Busaco:

 - While campaigning in the Peninsular, The French relied upon the maps of Tomas Lopez.
 Lopez was Spanish and his information on his own country was reliable.
 When it came to mapping Portugal, Lopez used his imagination and set out roads where he thought they ought to be.
-The result was that Massena chose a route for his advance on Lisbon, intending to use a road selected from Lopez’ map that did not exist.
+The result was that Massena was unable to make a proper assessment of the suitable routes for his army.
 This error came near to destroying his army.

 - It is said that Massena was delayed in acting on Ney’s first report on the evening of 25th September 1810, because he was locked in his bedroom with his mistress Mme Henriette Leberton.
 Ney’s Aide de Camp had to shout his message through the door.
 It was some two hours before Massena was available to reconnoitre the ridge.